Gambia could become the first country to reverse a ban on female genital cutting

 On Monday, a crowd of men and women gathered outside Gambia’s parliament, some carrying signs protesting the bill.
 Police in riot gear held them back.

 Gambia’s parliament of 58 lawmakers includes five women.
-If the bill passes on Monday’s second reading, it is expected to pass a third and final review before President Adama Barrow is expected to sign it into law.
+If the bill eventually passes through parliament, President Adama Barrow is expected to sign it into law.
+He has not spoken publicly about the legislation.

 The United States has supported activists who are trying to stop the practice.
 Earlier this month, it honored Gambian activist Fatou Baldeh at the White House with an International Women of Courage Award.